daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 -	**PSPNet**: this is my third choice of triangle-like comparison, which is a powerful model leveraging pyramid pooling for global context aggregation.

-Towards the end of my project, I will benchmark these models on accuracy, class-wise metrics and performance trade-offs.
+Towards the end of my project, I will benchmark these models on accuracy, class-wise metrics, and performance trade-offs.

 ---
 ### Problem Statement